 It is a great place to make friends, practice your language, learn about different cultures, and enjoy a FREE cup of coffee (or tea)!Bring a friend or your family.
 Everybody is invited!
 We hope to see you soon.

 Date: Every Friday (during fall and spring semesters)

 Time: 4 to 6 PM

 UD offices and departments interested in sponsoring one of OISS's International Coffee Hour events should contact the programming team at email@example.com for more information.
 Registered student organizations are highly encouraged to participate.

 A great way to be involved and make new friends is through the many volunteering opportunities available at OISS.
 Help at the International Student Orientation programs, serve on an intercultural communication panel, become an interpreter, or simply assist with any of the great programs that OISS organizes every semester as a way to share your experiences with new and continuing international students and scholars at UD.

 To learn more about volunteer opportunities, or to sign up to become an OISS volunteer, please visit our Volunteer Page.

-OISS, in collaboration with the Career Services Center, is pleased to announce a new series of programs this fall to help international students in their job search strategies and networking with prospective employers.
-Workshop topics include Resume Building, Communication Skills, Immigration & Employment, and Networking Skills for International Students.
+OISS, in collaboration with the Career Services Center, is pleased to announce the Career Foundation Series, a set of programs and workshops designed to help international students in their job search strategies and networking with prospective employers.
+Workshop are offered every semester and include topics such as Resume Building, Communication Skills, Immigration & Employment, and Networking Skills for International Students.